aplteam/Meddy/Docs/ReadMe.md

 ⍝ * You can also specify one or more CSS files via the (optional) [INI file command line parameter](#meddy_config).

-* The two sets of style sheets that are coming with Meddy (_MarkAPL*.css and BlackOnWhite_*.css) both carry mark-up for the LeanPub extensions.
+* All style sheets that are coming with Meddy carry markup for the LeanPub extensions.

 * `cssURL` should either be a URL or specify the CSS folder relative to where the HTML page will be saved.